-The following information must be written by the student and submitted as a single PDF document, together with the faculty mentor letter of support, entitled with the student's surname (FUSE2024 student surname.pdf):
+The following information must be written by the student and submitted as a single PDF document, together with the faculty mentor letter of support, entitled with the student's surname (FUSE2025_student surname.pdf):

-- 1. Title of Project - 2.
-Project Description (2 page maximum, single spaced, 11 pt font minimum)This section should include: - A Description of Desi - A. Description of Project; - B. Activities, Process, or Methodology: A description of the activities or process to be undertaken.
+1. Title of Project

+2. Project Description (2 page maximum, single spaced, 11 pt font minimum) This section should include:

+- A. Description of Project; - B. Activities, Process, or Methodology: A description of the activities or process to be undertaken.
 Describe how they will result in project completion.
-If appropriate to the discipline, include a research methodology along with justification; - C. Project Timeline: Illustrate a schedule of activities with at least 50% occurring May-August 2025 (or February-May 2025 for graduating seniors); - D. Student/Faculty Mentor Roles: A description of the roles of the student and faculty mentor in the project.
-This is separate from the faculty letter of mentor support; - E. A list of previous internal funding received (FUSE or UCRCA), with a description of how this project builds on or differs from previously funded projects.
-Provide outcomes. - 3.
-Budget and Budget Justification (1 page maximum) - a.
+If appropriate to the discipline, include a research methodology along with justification; - C. A statement declaring either: - i.
+"I am requesting a SPRING 2026 funding timeline" (graduating seniors only) ORii.
+"I am requesting a SUMMER 2026 funding timeline" - D. Project Timeline: Illustrate a schedule of activities with at least 50% occurring May- - August 2026 (or February-May 2026 for graduating seniors);E. Student/Faculty Mentor Roles: A description of the roles of the student and faculty mentor in the project.
+This is separate from the faculty letter of mentor support; - F. A list of previous internal funding received (FUSE or UCRCA), with a description of how this project builds on or differs from previously funded projects.
+Provide outcomes.

+3. Budget and Budget Justification (1 page maximum)

+- a.
 The stipend and anticipated travel, materials, and operating expenditures should be listed and well justified.
 If the budget is for materials/supplies only, please provide a reason why no stipend is requested. - i.
 Students requesting funding for international travel must include the \$50 Education Abroad Office administration cost in their budget. - b.
 If travel is required, the rationale for travel funding should be described here.
 All airline travel must be booked through Fox World Travel.
-Please consult the University policies on travel to foreign countries restrictions may apply. - Students requesting funding for international travel are advised to contact Yue Song (yuesong@unomaha.edu) to discuss their plans before submitting a FUSE application. - ii.
+Please consult the University policies on travel to foreign countries restrictions may apply.

+- i.
+Students requesting funding for international travel are advised to contact Yue Song (yuesong@unomaha.edu) to discuss their plans before submitting a FUSE application. - ii.
 Students requesting mileage reimbursement or a per diem should use the University approved mileage rate and the GSA Per Diem Rates for their domestic destination.